Clarification of Biblical Teachings

 The Great Commission: Matthew 28: 16-21

 Then Jesus came and said to them.
-“Therefore, go and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+“Therefore, go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

-How does the bible demonstrate doing baptism:
+How does the bible demonstrate baptism:

-Acts 8: 26-40 Philip and the Ethiopian.
-Philip hears someone reading scripture and goes to explain the scripture and the Gospel to the person.
-Philip must have also likely shared with the man about baptism, because when Philip finishes the man says, “Look, here is water.
-Why shouldn’t I be baptized?”
+“Look, here is water.
+Why shouldnt I be baptized?”
 And he gave orders to stop the chariot.
-Then Philip and the eunuch went down into the water and Philip baptized him.
-When they came up out of the water, the Spirit of the Lord suddenly took Philip away, and the eunuch did not see him again, but went on his way rejoicing.
+Then Philip and the eunuch went down into the water, and Philip baptized him.
+When they came up out of the water, the Spirit of the Lord suddenly took Philip away, and the eunuch did not see him again but went on his way rejoicing.

-Matthew 3:16: Jesus Baptism
+Matthew 3:16 Jesus Baptism

 As soon as Jesus was baptized he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and lighting on him.
-And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.
+And a voice from heaven said, This is my Son, whom I love; with him I am well pleased.

-For your reference here are some other scriptures that mention baptism:
+For your reference, here are some other scriptures that mention baptism:

 1 Cor.
 1:10-16, Acts 18:8, John 4:2 (the disciples baptizing early on), Mark 10:38